Phase Stabilization of a Frequency Comb using Multipulse Quantum Interferometry

-The functions $P_1$ and $P_2$ convey all the information that is accessible in the lab: from the measurements of $s$ in $P_1$ and $P_2$ experiments, one should compute different estimators and use them to infer the values of $\theta$ and $\Delta\phi$, with uncertainties $\sigma_{\theta}$ and $\sigma_{\Delta\phi}$.
-Using error propagation and the Fisher information we obtain fundamental lower bounds and practical estimates~\cite{EPAPS} of the sensitivity ($\sigma_{\Delta \phi}^{-1}$ and $\sigma_{\theta}^{-1}$) of each protocol (1A, 1B, 2B, plus another combination, labelled 2A).
+The functions $P_1$ and $P_2$ convey all the information accessible in the lab: from the measurements of $s$ in $P_1$ and $P_2$ experiments, one should compute different estimators and use them to infer the values of $\theta$ and $\Delta\phi$, with uncertainties $\sigma_{\theta}$ and $\sigma_{\Delta\phi}$.
+Using error propagation and the Fisher information we obtain fundamental lower bounds and practical estimates~\cite{EPAPS} of the sensitivities ($\sigma_{\Delta \phi}^{-1}$ and $\sigma_{\theta}^{-1}$) of each protocol.
 As summarized in Table~\ref{table}, it is possible to build estimators of minimal variance for $\theta$ and $\Delta\phi$, which saturate the fundamental lower bounds.
 Moreover, we observe that all protocols but 1A improve over the standard statistical sensitivity, $\sqrt{M}$, thanks to the large number of pulses or to the use of pulses from well-separated times.
-In practical implementations both $N$ and $N_d$ span several orders of magnitude, providing a sensitivity comparable to the state of the art.
+In practice, both $N$ and $N_d$ span several orders of magnitude, providing a sensitivity comparable to the state of the art.

-\paragraph{Three-level schemes.-} In real atoms, if the qubit states $0$ and $1$ are dipole-coupled by a comb, spontaneous emission may severely limit the total duration of the experiment.
+\paragraph{Three-level schemes.-} In real atoms, if the qubit states $0$ and $1$ are dipole-coupled by a comb, spontaneous emission may severely limit the total interrogation time.
 One solution is to use dipole-forbidden transitions restricted in practice to the $\theta \ll 1$ regime.
-A more attractive configuration is the $\Lambda$-scheme shown in Fig.~\ref{fig:raman}, where two long-lived states of the atom, $\ket{0,1}$, talk via an intermediate level, $\ket{e}$.
-Applying combs or other lasers with orthogonal polarizations on the legs of the $\Lambda$-scheme, we can create effective Rabi oscillations between the qubit states, $\ket{0}$ and $\ket{1}$, while still keeping the population of $\ket{e}$ so small that spontaneous emission is negligible.
+An attractive alternative is the $\Lambda$-scheme in Fig.~\ref{fig:raman}, where two long-lived states, $\ket{0,1}$, talk via an intermediate level, $\ket{e}$.
+Applying combs or other lasers with orthogonal polarizations on the legs of the $\Lambda$-scheme, we can create effective Rabi oscillations between \ket{0} and \ket{1} while keeping a small population in $\ket{e}$ so that spontaneous emission is negligible.